-In some regions, New Year’s Eve is considered a night of prodigies, because unusual things are said to take place.
+In some regions, people consider New Year’s Eve a night of prodigies because they believe unusual things will take place.
 For example, a legend from Abruzzo says the waters of a particular river stop flowing at midnight on New Year’s Eve and turn into gold.

 The person you will meet on New Years Eve first will bring you good or bad luck

 Some people believe that the person you will meet first on New Year’s Day will influence the events of the coming 12 months.
-It is said that meeting a hunchback or an elderly person will bring you good luck, while it is the opposite if you meet a priest or a child will bring you bad luck.
+We say that meeting a hunchback or an elderly person will bring you good luck, while meeting a priest or a child will bring you bad luck.

 Eating pomegranate and grapes

-Pomegranate and grapes are considered essential fruits for the cenone di Capodanno, New Year’s Eve’s dinner, as they are believed to bring good luck.
-Pomegranates also symbolize marital fidelity.
+People consider pomegranate and grapes essential fruits for the cenone di Capodanno, New Year’s Eve’s dinner, because they believe they bring good luck Pomegranates also symbolize marital fidelity.